BoC-PaymentsResearch/CPMI_stats/README.md

-# Liqudity Efficiency Measures and Drivers
+# Liquidity Efficiency Measures and Drivers

 To install the package run the following command in R.